utdata/icj-class/static-apps/static-02-layouts.md

 - Nunjucks block tags start with `{% block tag_name %}` and end with `{% endblock %}`.
 - The content inside the tag will display UNLESS you override it later with a new block tag of the same name.

-> You can also call the tag and append code to it using [super](https://mozilla.github.io/nunjucks/templating.html#super), but we aren't doing that here.
+> You can also call the block and append code to it using [super](https://mozilla.github.io/nunjucks/templating.html#super), but we aren't doing that here.

 We want our site name to be at the beginning of every page title of our site, but then we want to override the actual title of each page with it's own title.